valdesrosier/arcGIS-item-dependency-finder/README.md

-# ArcGIS Item Dependency Finder
+# ArcGIS Item Dependency and Connections Notebook

-This notebook helps ArcGIS administrators, analysts, and developers trace relationships between items in ArcGIS Online or ArcGIS Enterprise.
+This notebook helps ArcGIS administrators, analysts, and developers trace relationships and connections between items in ArcGIS Online.

-It identifies where a specific item—such as a Feature Layer, Web Map, Web Experience, Dashboard, or StoryMap—is used across your organization, and conversely, which maps, layers, or embedded apps are referenced within a given app.
+It’s designed to trace where a given item—such as a feature layer, web map, dashboard, StoryMap, or Experience Builder app—is used across your organization, and to show what content is referenced within those apps.
+It will display all associated items for a given app or show all the apps and maps where a feature layer is used.

----

-## Overview

-ArcGIS content is often interconnected across maps, apps, dashboards, and experiences.
-When maintaining or replacing a dataset or service, it can be difficult to answer questions like:

-- Which apps use this feature layer?
-- Which maps are included in this Experience Builder app?
-- Does this StoryMap embed any dashboards or other apps?

 This notebook scans item JSON data to detect:
 - Referenced item IDs (`itemId`, `serviceItemId`)